determined-ai/determined/docs/cluster-setup-guide/security/rbac.rst

 .. attention::

-   Only users with the ClusterAdmin role can add/edit global role assignments for users and groups from the "Admin" menu as described immediately below
+   Only users with the ClusterAdmin role can add/edit global role assignments for users and groups from the "Admin" menu as described immediately below.

 #.
 Click on your username in the upper left corner.
 #.
 Click "Admin".